A volcano wipes a village off the map

 "I saw the children's bodies," he told me between sobs.
 "They were huddled together in the bed, like they were trying to hide from what was happening."

-If Mr Rodriguez were a solitary case, it would be heartbreaking enough.
+If Mr Rodriguez, who is 25, were a solitary case, it would be heartbreaking enough.
 But most of his neighbours in the village of El Rodeo have similar stories of grief.
 The village was almost entirely wiped off the map.
 He was saved only because he was working lower down the mountain, in the city of Escuintla, for a transportation company.

 "After the eruption I managed to cross over the coffee plantations on the hillsides and found the tin homes completely buried," he said.